Arthur Dove

-Youth and education
+Early life and education

 Dove was born to a wealthy family in Canandaigua, New York.
 His parents, William George and Anna Elizabeth, were of English ancestry.
 William Dove was interested in politics and named his son Arthur Garfield, after the Republican candidates for president and vice-president in the 1880 election, James Garfield and Chester Arthur, who ultimately won the vote.
 Arthur Dove grew up loving the outdoors on a farm; however, his father was a very successful businessman who owned a brickyard (along with city real estate) and expected his son to become wealthy.
 Dove's childhood interests included playing the piano, painting lessons, and pitching on a high school baseball team.
 As a child, he was befriended by a neighbor, Newton Weatherby, a naturalist who took him along on hunting, fishing, and camping excursions conducive to Dove's appreciation of nature.
 Weatherby was also an amateur painter who gave Dove pieces of leftover canvas to work with.

 Dove attended Hobart College and Cornell University, where he enrolled in elective art classes.
 He graduated from Cornell in 1903.
 Dove was chosen to illustrate the Cornell University yearbook.
 Dove's illustrations proved popular by bringing life to the characters and situations depicted.
 After graduation, he became a well known commercial illustrator for Harper's Magazine and The Saturday Evening Post in New York City.
 Dove's parents were upset at his choice to become an artist instead of a more profitable profession that his Ivy League degree would have enabled, and they would prove unsympathetic to the difficulties that came with a career in art.

-Europe
+Career

 In 1907, Dove and his first wife, Florence, traveled to France and moved to Paris, then the world's art capital.
 They made short trips to both Italy and Spain.
 While there, Dove joined a group of experimental artists from the United States, which included Alfred Henry Maurer.
 Dove and Maurer remained friends until Maurer's suicide in 1932.
 While in Europe, Dove was introduced to new painting styles, in particular the Fauvist works of Henri Matisse, and he exhibited at the annual Autumn Salon in 1908 and 1909.
 Feeling a clearer sense as an artist, he returned to New York.
 His return to commercial illustration was unsatisfying, so Dove moved out of New York to make a living off farming and fishing while devoting the rest of his time to painting.
 His son, William C. Dove, was born on July 4, 1909.